samuelvanderwaal/metaboss/README.md

 The Decode subcommand retrieves binary data from accounts on chain and decodes it into human-readable JSON files.

-#### Mint
+#### Decode Mint

- Decode's a mint account's metadata into a JSON file.
+ Decodes a mint account's metadata into a JSON file.
 It accepts either a single account or a list of accounts.

 #### Usage